Profile

 📦 Storage

-• You can freeze the unbaked iris and bake them straight from the freezer when you fancy.
+• For longer storage, freeze the unbaked iris and bake them straight from frozen when you’re ready to indulge.

 🍷 Pairing